raspberrypi/pico-examples/bootloaders/encrypted/README.md

 dd if=/dev/urandom of=privateaes.bin bs=1 count=32
 ```

 You will need to program your OTP using the generated `otp.json` file in the build folder.
-Note that this will enable secure boot on your device, so only signed binaries can run, and will also lock down the page the AES key is stored in.
-If you wish to test without enabling secure boot then you can load the `otp.json` file in the source folder, which will just program the AES key and lock down that page.
+Note that this will enable secure boot on your device, so only signed binaries can run, and will also lock down the OTP page the AES key is stored in.
+If you wish to test without enabling secure boot then you can load the `otp.json` file in the source folder, which will just program the AES key and lock down that OTP page.
 ```bash
 picotool otp load otp.json
 ```